santitorresDEV/citas-react/README.md

 # FIRST PROYECT IN REACT

-In this proyect I use VITE + REACT
+Technologies Used

+React
+Vite
-- Tailwind CSS
+Tailwind CSS
-- Local Storage
+Local Storage (for data persistence)